 Recall that $\bbH$ is the space of matrices of size $N_m \times L_s$.
-In this part, it will be convenient to use $\x_b$ and $\y_b$ for the $b$-th columns (vectors in $\Re^{N_m}$) of $\X$ and $\Y$.
-Using this notation, we can write~\eqref{eq:innerprod} as
+It will be convenient to denote by $\x_b$ and $\y_b$ the $b$-th columns (vectors in $\Re^{N_m}$) of $\X$ and $\Y$, respectively.
+With this notation, we can rewrite~\eqref{eq:innerprod} as

 As the $b$-th band of $\cV(\X)$ is $\W^{(b)} \x_b$ and $\W^{(b)}$ is symmetric~(Proposition~\ref{prop:WV}), we have